Trackunit/developer-hub/sdk-docs/publish-app/marketplace-config.md

 To control the behavior of your app inside the marketplace you can specify a so called activation mode inside the Iris App manifest using the `activationMode` attribute.

-There are four different activation modes:
+There are five different activation modes:

 ![](https://files.readme.io/e11630c-image.png)